RepairYachts

 Marine electrical work is its own discipline — saltwater corrosion, galvanic isolation, and DC-AC system integration all matter in ways automotive electrical doesn't.
 Look for an ABYC-certified marine electrician (American Boat & Yacht Council) for anything beyond basic wiring.
 Common jobs: battery bank upgrades to lithium, shore-power inlet replacement, navigation electronics installation, and corrosion troubleshooting.

-Marine service providers in Arkansas
+Marine providers in Arkansas

 Excel Boats